valeriu/analytics-tracker/readme.txt

 * <strong>User ID</strong> - This is intended to be a known identifier for a user provided by the site owner/tracking library user.
 * <strong>Anonymize IP</strong> - The IP address of the sender will be anonymized
 * <strong>Display Features</strong> - The plugin works by sending an additional request to stats.g.doubleclick.net that is used to provide advertising features like remarketing and demographics and interest reporting in Google Analytics.
+* <strong>Enhanced Link Attribution</strong> - Enhanced Link Attribution improves the accuracy of your In-Page Analytics report by automatically differentiating between multiple links to the same URL on a single page by using link element IDs.
 * <strong>Custom Dimensions</strong> - You can use custom dimensions to track: Tags, Category, Archive, Author, Post Format, Post Type